ivanklak/theory/JS_theory.md

 The function passed to `setTimeout` gets into the `Callback Queue` and then gets into the `Call Stack`

+**Microtasks and Macrotasks**

+`Microtasks` come solely from our code.
+They are usually created by promises: an execution of `.then/catch/finally` handler becomes a microtask.

+`Macrotasks` include keyboard events, mouse events, timer events, network events, Html parsing.

+Separation of macro and microtask enables the event loop **to prioritize types of tasks**; for example, giving priority to performance-sensitive tasks.

+Immediately after every `macrotask`, the engine executes **all** tasks from `microtask queue`, prior to running any other macrotasks or rendering or anything else.

+A more detailed event loop algorithm:

+1. Dequeue and run the oldest task from the `macrotask queue` (e.g. “script”)
+2. Execute all microtasks:
+- While the `microtask` queue is not empty: Dequeue and run the oldest `microtask`.
+3. Render changes if any.
+4. If the `macrotask queue` is empty, wait till a macrotask appears.
+5. Go to step 1.

+`macrotasks`: setTimeout, setInterval, setImmediate, requestAnimationFrame, I/O, UI rendering

+`microtasks`: process.nextTick, Promises, queueMicrotask, MutationObserver

 ## Promises

 - it is a special object in JavaScript that has three states: `pending`, `resolve`, `reject`.